Are sketch-and-precondition least squares solvers numerically stable?: Introduction

 \subsection{Paper structure}

-In~\cref{sec:preliminaries}, we introduce some background material on sketch-and-precondition LS solvers, numerical stability analysis, and smoothed analysis.
+In~\cref{sec:preliminaries}, we introduce some background material on sketch-and-precondition LS solvers, sketching, numerical stability analysis, and smoothed analysis.
 In~\cref{sec:condition}, we consider sketch-and-apply Blendenpik (see~\cref{alg:ARBlendenpik}) in finite precision.
 In~\cref{sec:SmoothedAnalysisMain}, we consider extremely ill-conditioned LS problems and look at the numerical stability of smoothed sketch-and-apply Blendenpik (see~\cref{alg:smoothedARBlendenpikshort}).
 We introduce a master algorithm and display numerical experiments in~\cref{sec:masteralgorithmandnumexp}.
-Finally, in~\cref{sec:discussion}, we argue that despite the $\mathcal{O}(mn^2)$ complexity of sketch-and-apply, the technique is competitive.
+Finally, in~\cref{sec:discussion}, we conclude by noting the practical significance of the sketch-and-solve initialization, and discuss the wider implications of the observed instabilities of standard sketch-and-precondition.

 While in this paper we focus on LS problems, we expect much of the stability results to carry over to solving underdetermined linear systems using sketching, as done in LSRN~\cite{Meng2014}.